Jul 22, 2022

 PAT: But he didn't entirely disagree either.

-DENNIS WOO: It's not that because I wanted to do it, it's just like, it's kind of I'm using my brother to push me to work for my dad.
+DENNIS: Not that because I wanted to do it, it's kind of I am using my brother to push me to work for my dad.

-KAI WOO: I don't think he wanted to make his own decision.
+KAI WU: I don't think he wanted to make his own decision.

-DENNIS WOO: It might be better if I just work for my dad, but I don't want to face him.
-So if my brother just pushed me, okay I'll be facing him.
+DENNIS: It might be better to just work for my dad but I don't want to face him.
+So if my brother just push me, okay I'll be facing him.

 PAT: Ah.